Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Januari 2025 12.26.43 UTC
+- WIB: Senin, 6 Januari 2025 13.34.57 UTC
-- WITA: Senin, 6 Januari 2025 13.26.43 UTC
+- WITA: Senin, 6 Januari 2025 14.34.57 UTC
-- WIT: Senin, 6 Januari 2025 14.26.43 UTC
+- WIT: Senin, 6 Januari 2025 15.34.57 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology